What is a postnuptial agreement in California?

-Postnuptial agreements are a newer phenomenon but they are certainly increasing in popularity.
+Postnuptial agreements here in California are a newer phenomenon but they are certainly increasing in popularity.

-When is a postnuptial agreement typically drawn up?
+When is a postnuptial agreement typically drawn up in California?

-What are the benefits of having a postnuptial agreement?
+What are the benefits of having a postnuptial agreement in California?

-In my practice, clients in search of a postnuptial agreement find that the process as a whole is incredibly helpful for them personally and as it relates to their marriage.
+In my practice, clients in search of a postnuptial agreement in California find that the process as a whole is incredibly helpful for them personally and as it relates to their marriage.
 Often, I see clients who are concerned about their spouse’s spending habits or issues such as division of labor.
-A postnuptial agreement can be used to openly discuss these concerns with the help of a qualified attorney.
+In California, a postnuptial agreement can be used to openly discuss these concerns with the help of a qualified attorney.
 Terms which both parties deem fair and agree on are then documented in the agreement.
 More often than not, the quality of the marriage improves dramatically.

-Should the marriage ultimately end in divorce, provisions in the postnuptial agreement such as division of assets, spousal support payments, a division of debt, and the way in which any children are supported financially will already be determined.
+Should the marriage ultimately end in divorce, provisions in the postnuptial agreement such as division of assets, spousal support payments, a division of debt, and the way in which any children will receive a child support will already be determined.
 This will save lawyers’ fees and, undoubtedly, headaches, as the couple will not be required to hash out these arrangements while in the midst of a divorce.
 Setting up a postnup while both partners are still committed to the marriage and before the animosity that is often a part of divorce takes over is a far simpler plan.

 If you and your spouse need to formulate a plan to reduce tension and anxiety surrounding the future distribution of assets or the creation of new property interests, contact the Hills Law Group today.